azemitis/job_listings/README.md

 Laravel 9 is used for parsing data to frontend and Dashboard for Job Listing CRUD and User management at backend.

 Tailwind, Webpack, Typescript, PHP Unit, Laravel Breeze.
+20 PHP Unit tests, 80 Jest tests.